hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 The page numbers  at the bottom.
 Horrifying stuff!
-I think slide deck designs are a lot like fashion.
+Maybe slide deck designs are like fashion.
-If you would just wait another  fifteen years, they will be popular again.
+If we just wait for another fifteen years, they will be popular again.
-Don't you think so?

 Anyway, apart from the fact that this slide causes your eyes to sting, it also shows that the Internet Explorer browser family was VERY dominant in 2005.
 Almost 90% of all Internet users used an IE browser.